 8 In the previous government the security services enjoyed the right to arrest and detain which is now an exclusive duty of the police.
-9 The NCP is also recruiting PDF soldiers in the police thus enlarging his influence in the police.

 6 Nafi'e Ali Nafi'e was appointed Chief of the Security of the National Islamic Front (NIF) when he was Professor of Agriculture in the University of Khartoum.
 From 1989 he acted as Head of the National Security and he was forced to officially resign in 1996 because of pressure following Mubarak's failed attempt in Addis (1995).
 However unofficially he continued to act as Chief of the Security.